 Jerusalem is located in Monroe County, in the southeastern part of Ohio.
 It lies along State Route 26, which is known for its scenic drives through the Appalachian foothills.
 The village is surrounded by rolling hills and farmland, creating a picturesque and secluded environment.

-Its proximity to the Wayne National Forest and the Ohio River enhances its appeal, offering opportunities for hiking, fishing, and exploring the natural beauty of the region.
+Its proximity to the Ohio River enhances its appeal, offering opportunities for hiking, fishing, and exploring the natural beauty of the region.
 Jerusalem’s location near other small towns like Beallsville and Malaga adds to its charm, providing a sense of community.

 8. Nottingham Township: Remote Beauty Near Piedmont Lake